pranavbelhekar01/FingerSpell-Pro/README.md

-## Reproducing 1st place solution
+## Reproducing the Project

-In order to reproduce the 1st place solution, two rounds of training are necesseary.
+In order to reproduce this project, two rounds of training are necessary.
 In the first round we train a smaller model in order to generate out-of-fold (OOF) predictions which are used as auxiliary target for round two.
 Finally, model architecture of round two is translated to tensorflow and weights are transfered before we export to a tf-lite model.
 Note that, for users convinience, we provide the output of step 1 as `datamount/train_folded_oof_supp.csv` so only step 2& 3 would need to be performed to get the final model weights.

 ### 1. Train round 1